 I wondered what it was about the Camino that had me so enthralled.
 The Camino pilgrimage is a physical challenge, but it is primarily a spiritual journey, one that thousands have traveled since medieval times.
 Daily hiking compels the traveler to interact with the land and its many ancient sacred sites along the way, as well as to inwardly focus on their own interior soul landscape.
 The pilgrimage is reminiscent of the Celtic Imram, the name given to the physical voyages and counterpart soul quests of the ancient Celtic peoples of Ireland and Britain.
 The Camino invitation brought back memories of one of the most important Imrams of my life – my journey to Glastonbury, England.
 It was a sojourn that eventually fueled the inspiration for my Goddess of the Stars and the Sea novels.

 Glastonbury, the ancient isle of Avalon, is the setting in my favorite novel, the classic The Mists of Avalon, penned by Marion Zimmer Bradley.
 The story tells the Arthurian Grail legend from the feminine viewpoint of Morgaine, King Arthur’s half sister and priestess of the Goddess.
 Bradley’s novel has been a best seller for many years because it touches the collective psyche of our times.
-Her novel characterizes the re-emergence of the … Continue reading
+Her novel characterizes the re-emergence … Continue reading